MarcGumowski/Bubble/readme.md

 1. Clone the repository,
 2. Locate file index.html,
-3. Open it with your favorite web browser (Preferably Chrome or Firefox).
+3. Open it with your favorite web browser (Preferably Chrome or Firefox),

+or simply click on [Bubble Chart](https://marcgumowski.github.io/Bubble/).